SABCA S.11: Design and development

-Although it was expected to be completed in 1928, the prototype was not ready until 1931, making its first flight on 12 August 1931.
-As a result of testing, the aircraft was fitted with a lengthened rear fuselage with a modified tail of similar design to that used by the SABCA S.12.
+Although the prototype was originally expected to be completed sometime during 1928, it would not be ready until three years later.
+On 12 August 1931, the prototype performed its maiden flight in the hands of Charles Wouters, SABCA’s chief pilot; it reportedly handled well during this flight.
+Flight testing revealed the need for some modifications; thus the prototype was fitted with a lengthened rear fuselage with a modified tail of similar design to that used by the SABCA S.12.
 The type was soon abandoned, with no production following.